SnowyMouse/invader/README.md

   -d --tags <dir>              Use the specified data directory.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -P --fs-path                 Use a filesystem path for the tag path
+  -O --overwrite               Overwrite data if it already exists -P --fs-path                 Use a filesystem path for the tag path
                                directory.
   -t --tags <dir>              Use the specified tags directory.